Rikke Sevecke

-Rikke Læntver Sevecke (born 15 June 1996) is a Danish former professional football player who last played as a defender for the Portland Thorns in the National Women's Soccer League (NWSL).
-In 2016, she won her first cap for the senior Denmark national team.
-In January 2024 she ended her career due to a heart disease.
+Rikke Læntver Sevecke (born 15 June 1996) is a Danish football coach and former professional player who played as a defender for the Denmark national team.
+Her career spanned multiple European clubs, including Danish A-Liga sides BSF and Brøndby, Première Ligue club Fleury 91, Women's Super League club Everton, and NWSL side Portland Thorns.
+She currently works for A-Liga club HB Køge.
+Sevecke earned 54 caps and scored 5 goals for the Denmark national team.
+In January 2024 she retired from her active playing career after being diagnosed with arrhythmogenic cardiomyopathy.

 Club career

 Nykøbing Falster-born Sevecke began playing football as a three-year-old.
 She moved away from home to join Ballerup-Skovlunde Fodbold when she was 16 years old.
 After establishing herself as one of the best young defenders in the Elitedivisionen, she became Per Nielsen's first signing for Brøndby IF in January 2015.

 In January 2018 Sevecke returned to Brøndby after a six-month spell playing college soccer for the University of Northwestern Ohio.
 She would ultimately win three Danish league titles (2014–2015, 2016–2017, 2018–2019) and three Danish Cups (2014–2015, 2016–2017, 2017–2018) for the club.

-Sevecke played for FC Fleury 91 in France in the 2019-2020 season, before signing with Everton in the Women's Super League in summer 2020.
+Sevecke played for FC Fleury 91 in France in the 2019–2020 season, before signing with Everton in the Women's Super League in summer 2020.
 She appeared in 52 games (45 starts) for Everton across three WSL seasons, mostly at centerback, while notching two goals and one assist.
 In May 2023, the club announced she would leave at the end of her contract.

 In September 2023, Sevecke joined Portland Thorns FC in the NWSL for the remainder of the 2023 season, with a club option for the 2024 season.
 She did not feature in any of the club's four remaining games that season.
-On November 20, 2023, Portland announced that Sevecke would not be returning for the 2024 season.
+On 20 November 2023, Portland announced that Sevecke would not be returning for the 2024 season.